Forth Road Bridge: History

 The first crossing at the site of the bridge was established in the 11th century by Margaret, queen consort of King Malcolm III, who founded a ferry service to transport religious pilgrims from Edinburgh to Dunfermline Abbey and St Andrews.
 Its creation gave rise to the port towns of Queensferry and North Queensferry, which remain to this day; the passenger ferry service continued without interruption for over 800 years.
 There were proposals as early as the 1740s for a road crossing at the site, although its viability was only considered after the Forth Bridge was built in 1890.

 The importance of the crossing for vehicular traffic was underpinned when the Great Britain road numbering scheme was drawn up in the 1920s.
 The planners wished the arterial A9 road to be routed across the Forth here, although the unwillingness to have a ferry crossing as part of this route led to the A90 number being assigned instead.

 There was more lobbying for a road crossing in the 1920s and 1930s, when the only vehicle crossing was a single passenger and vehicle ferry.
 Sir William Denny championed the expansion of that service in the 1930s, providing and operating on behalf of the London and North Eastern Railway two additional ferries to supplement the nearby railway bridge.
 Due to their success, two more ferry boats were added in the 1940s and 1950s, by which time the ferries were making 40,000 crossings annually, carrying 1.5 million passengers and 800,000 vehicles.

 Design

-With the then newest and nearest bridge spanning the Forth (the Kincardine Bridge, built in 1936) still around 15 mi upstream, the upsurge in demand for a road crossing between Edinburgh and Fife prompted the UK Government to establish the Forth Road Bridge Joint Board (FRBJB) by Act of Parliament in 1947 to oversee the implementation of a new bridge to replace the ferry service.
+With the then newest and nearest bridge spanning the Forth (the Kincardine Bridge, built in 1936) still around 15 mi upstream, the upsurge in demand for a road crossing between Edinburgh and Fife prompted the UK Government to establish the Forth Road Bridge Joint Board (FRBJB) by an act of Parliament, the Forth Road Bridge Order Confirmation Act 1947 (10 & 11 Geo.
+6. c. iv) to oversee the implementation of a new bridge to replace the ferry service.
 The authorities on both sides investigated in 1955, and drew up an alternative scheme for a tunnel beneath the estuary.
 This was known as the Maunsell Scheme, and was projected to run somewhat closer to the rail bridge than the present road bridge.
 The scheme was abandoned as too ambitious, and a bridge was built instead.